 - August 27, 2012 is the first day of the fall semester.

-A reminder to complete this form is emailed to the supervisor each semester by the Division of Professional Practice.
+A reminder to complete this form is emailed to the supervisor each semester by the UC ProPEL.
 It is noted that during the registration process, a student denotes his/her supervisor in the PAL system.
 The contact entered in this field is the individual who will be prompted to complete the Employer Report.

 - Student evaluations must be completed before the end of the co-op semester.